Centre developing 60 jetties along Ganga between Varanasi and Haldia: Minister | Science-Environment

 - India

-The Centre is developing 60 jetties on the banks of Ganga between Varanasi in Uttar Pradesh and Haldia in West Bengal, Union MoS for Shipping and Waterways Shantanu Thakur said on Sunday.
+The Centre is developing 60 jetties on the banks of Ganga between Varanasi in Uttar Pradesh and Haldia in West Bengal, Union MoS for Shipping and Waterways Shantanu Thakur said.

 ''The 118 new waterways will reduce distance, lower transportation costs and benefit small traders, daily passengers and students.
 It will strengthen the economy,'' he said.